ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-2-build-clang.md

 ```

 {{% notice Note %}}
-The build takes approximately 25 mins on Lenovo X13s
+The build takes approximately 25 mins on a Lenovo X13s
 {{% /notice %}}

 &nbsp;

-When the build and the install is complete, confirm the shared library have been created:
+When the build and the install steps are complete, confirm the shared library has been created by inspecting the results in the `install/bin` directory:

 ```bash { output_lines = "2-11" }
 ls ./install/bin